reverse-squared/robotic-scout-magic/docs/README.md

 by running `ipconfig` in the console.

 > [!DANGER]
 > It is important that you run `npm i -D && npm run build` before your start the production server, as the rendering happens from the dist/ folder.
-Also remember to do this if you ever update RSM.
+Also remember to do this if you ever update RSM's components or forms.

 > [!WARNING]
 > We are not sure 100% on how panr works, as we have not tested on a Linux machine yet.